cristiandrami/CyberSecResources/notes/Practical Penetration Tester course/5 - Web App penetration tester/0 - Lab setup.md

 At this point we have a docker running on the machine.

-The first time it will be slow becuase it needs to download some stuff.
+The first time it will be slow because it needs to download some stuff.

 One the databases are `ready to connections` then the container is setup:
 - ![[Pasted image 20241223145319.png]]